jackkutilek/PuzzleTree/readme.md

 # Quick-Start Guide

-1. Download PuzzleTree and place it in your Godot project folder.
-It should be at `[project root]/addons/PuzzleTree/`.
-Make sure that the `PuzzleTree` plugin is enabled in the Plugins menu (at `project`->`project settings`->`plugins`).
+1. Download or clone PuzzleTree and copy `addons` into your godot project directory.
+This should place PuzzleTree at `[godot project root]/addons/PuzzleTree/`.
+Enable the `PuzzleTree` plugin in Godot's Plugins menu (at `project`->`project settings`->`plugins`).
 This will do a few things:

-- load the LDTK import plugin,
+- load the LDTK import plugin so Godot recognizes LDTK files,
 - add some autoload scripts to the project,
 - configure some display stretch settings,
 - and set the `script_templates` folder to the one in the plugin.